longg99/weather-app/README.md

 ### Upcoming feature

 I am trying to implement the ability to read user location and display the weather data accordingly.
-Note that the "Use my current location" is not working for now.
+Note that the "Use my current location" button is not working for now.

 ### Thank you for using the app!